TYPO3-Documentation/TYPO3CMS-Tutorial-GettingStarted/Documentation/Installation/LegacyInstallation.rst

 ..  warning::
     This guide details how TYPO3 can be installed without using Composer.
-This method of installation is now considered **out of date**, users are strongly encouraged to use the :ref:`Composer-based installation instructions <t3start:Installation/Install#install>`.
+This method of installation is now considered **out of date**, users are strongly encouraged to use the :ref:`Composer-based installation instructions <install>`.

 Installing on a Unix Server
 ===========================